ashwinpo/watsonx-gov-lab/index.md

 1. Ensure you are back in the tab with "IBM Cloud Pak for Data" in the top left.
 Simply login in a new tab if you lost this screen.
 2. Expand the left hamburger menu, and go to Projects.
 If you created your own project, select that project.
 Otherwise, select the Project named "Lab Sample - Home Pricing".
 3. Click on the model "HomePricing_LR".

-**Note**: These next steps may already be done if you are using the Lab Sample project.
+**Note**: Steps 4 through 7 may already be done if you are using the Lab Sample project.
+This just means that we have already tracked this model to an AI Use Case.
+In this case, you can skip to step 8.
 4. Click "Track asset" to associate it with your AI use case.
 ![Track Model](./assets/AI_fact_not_tracked.png)
 5. Select the appropriate approach (Linear Regression for LR, Decision Tree for RF) and version for your model.
 6. Create a New Record for this asset
-7. Set is as experimental for now and save.
+7. Set it as experimental for now and save.

-**Note**: These steps will now be applicable to all.
+**Note**: Start here if the model is already being tracked to a Use Case.
-9. Export the AI Factsheet Report as a PDF by clicking the link in the top right and explore the provided document.
+8. Export the AI Factsheet Report as a PDF by clicking the link in the top right and explore the provided document.
-10. Click the arrow in the top right corner of the Governance tile to view details which will take you to the AI Use Case view again.
+9. Click the arrow in the top right corner of the Governance tile to view details which will take you to the AI Use Case view again.
 Observe how this model is now in the development segment of the Lifecycle view.
 ![Factsheet_view](./assets/AI_fact_view_details.png)

 ## Step 4: Monitor and Manage the Model

-**Role: MLOps Engineer and Data Scientist**
+**Role: Data Scientist or ML Engineer**

 1. Expand the left hamburger menu, and go to Deployments.
 Go to Spaces and find the space you deployed or Lab Sample - Home Pricing if you skipped the model creation steps.
 2. Click on a model's name to open its deployment details.